 1. Are all our stakeholders bought in?

-BI is a tool for business not a pet project for a core group.
-Every successful BI initiative starts with the education of key users at all levels of the business so they understand how they can use it to be more effective.
+BI is a tool for the whole business not an IT or data project for a core team.
+Every successful BI initiative starts with the education of key users at all levels of the business, so they understand how they can use it to be more effective.

-2. Am I asking the right questions aligned to my business strategy?
+2. Am I asking the right questions, aligned to my business strategy?

-If you’re not asking the right questions, you won't get the right answers.
+If you’re not asking the right questions, you won't get the answers you need.
 Get senior leaders on board to define the key performance indicators (KPIs) and ensure they are aligned to your business strategy.

 3. Are we capturing all the data electronically?

 If a business wants to know how store configuration affects sales, it needs a digital record of each store’s configuration and your BI system can then cross-reference this with sales and produce a report.

 4. Is the data of adequate quality?

 Imagine if a business wanted to know why they were getting higher recalls than normal on a new product.
 If different quality controllers are recording the same issue as ‘faulty part Y’ and as ‘product defect Z’, then this variation will make it impossible to get the right answer out of the system.

 If your business’s information is captured in disparate systems then you’ll get disparate answers which take time to manually collate and analyse.
 By feeding separate data sets into a single data warehouse or BI tool, the power of your data analytics and BI insights will be significantly enhanced.

-One of the most powerful motivations for investing in a BI tool is the 'self serve; ability it gives everyone to automatically generate real time reports and portray results in meaningful visualisations.
+One of the most powerful motivations for investing in a BI tool is the 'self serve' ability it gives everyone to automatically generate real time reports and portray results in meaningful visualisations.

 7. Is the overall BI initiative likely to be cost effective?

 BI initiatives can easily become the tail that wags the dog.
 Adopt agile development approaches to ensure that you rapidly deliver dashboards and data insights that generate business value, rather than trying shove everything into a data warehouse and then look to get value out of it later.